omgnetwork/omg-samples/omg-js/app/05-exit-inflight-eth/README.md

 ### 6. Piggybacking Bob's output

 - For piggybacking in-flight outputs use `piggybackInFlightExitOnOutput` function provided by the `Rootchain` module of the `omg-js` library.
 - To exit an input or output of an in-flight transaction the user has to piggyback on it.
 When in-flight transaction exits, the child chain removes the inputs of the in-flight transaction from the spendable set and they can no longer be spent.
-The effect of an input or output not being available to spend is not visible in a contract's state until the exit is processed.
+Notice, if you don't piggyback your outputs, you won't be able to exit the funds from the network.

 ```
 // Decode the transaction to get the index of Bob's output